-Sure you know A is for Aardvark and Z is for Zebra, but have you ever thought about how some animals got their names?
+Sure, you know "A is for Aardvark" and "Z is for Zebra," but have you ever thought about how animals got their names?
 Blobfish is pretty self explanatory, but where did some of these other namesakes come from?
 Here are some animal names with truly wild origin stories.

 The best guess is that “penguin” is a combination of pen and gwyn in Welsh.
 Put together, the two words mean "white head."
 The name was once used for another type of sea bird, but has long since been adopted for the tuxedo birds we know today.

 While some might think it rude to call out the noble penguin for its bald-looking appearance, it's better than a previous name: arsefeet.

 Hippopotamus is a Greek word that means “river horse.”
 Hippos were likely named when the Ancient Greeks first entered Egypt and made their own words for the animals there.
 Like "penguin," hippopotamus is a combination of words — hippos (horse) and potamos (river).
 Yes, someone thought a hippo looked like a horse swimming down the river.
 Maybe if you look from far away with one eye closed?